toot-community/blog/content/posts/open-sourcing-toot-community.md

 As we're hosting most of our infrastructure on Digitalocean I used [Terraform](https://www.terraform.io/) to describe it all.
 Having everything in code means it's self-documenting and setting up an environment to test an upgrade is as easy as copying a few files.

-The infrastructure currently consits of:
+The infrastructure currently consists of:

 - DOKS for the Kubernetes cluster
 - Managed PostgreSQL